siwally/games-portal/README.md

-TODO - Games Portal README
+# Games Portal
+Portal application to expose small games created in other repositories.